HardikpreetSingh/Spotify-Clone/README.md

 # Spotify-Clone
-A Spotify clone music player built with HTML, CSS, and JavaScript featuring play/pause controls, progress bar, responsive UI.
-(Song switching will be added in the future)
+A Spotify-inspired music player built using HTML, CSS, and JavaScript.
+Features include play/pause controls, progress bar, and a responsive user interface.
+Additional features like song switching will be added in the future.